What is Pupil Premium?

 Please see the School Meals page for more information.

-In Key Stage 2 there were 10 disadvantaged pupils in total.
-In Key Stage 2 progress is measured.
+At the end of Key Stage 2 (i.e. in Year 6) there were 16 disadvantaged pupils in total.
+In Key Stage 2, progress is measured.
 Ofsted’s key focus is on progress (achievement) and this is measured between Year 2 and Year 6 assessment outcomes.